An Overview Of Stress Management

 2. Physical Well-Being

-Stress hurts our physical well-being.
-It can result in a compromised immune system, a higher risk of cardiovascular conditions, digestive disorders, and musculoskeletal problems.
+Stress affects our physical well-being.
+It can result in a compromised immune system and a higher risk of cardiovascular conditions, digestive disorders, and musculoskeletal problems.
+However, stress management techniques can lessen its physiological impacts.

-By putting stress management tactics into practice, we may diminish the physiological consequences of stress, maintain better physical health, and improve our body's capacity to deal with and recover from illnesses.
+By practicing stress management tactics, we may diminish the physiological consequences of stress, maintain better physical health, and improve our body's capacity to deal with and recover from illnesses.

 3. Productivity And Performance